ProFormA/proformaxml/Whitepaper_Submission.md

     * **zip**

     The response should be in the ZIP file format.
+The ZIP archive's root directory must contain the actual XML response document named `response.xml`.

 - **structure**